bitcoin/bitcoin/doc/build-windows.md

   * Create a new UNIX user account (this is a separate account from your Windows account)

 ### Install on non-system drive (D:\ , F:\ ...)
-1. Enable windows subsystem for Linux system feature
+1. Enable Windows Subsystem for Linux system feature
 * Open **Powershell** as admin
 *Run this command :*